venasolutions/bosk/docs/guide.md

 The `Bosk` object also offers a method called `buildReferences` that can create a number of `Reference` objects all at once, in a declarative fashion.
+This is usually the preferred way to create references.

 To use it, first declare a public interface class with methods annotated with `@ReferencePath` and returning references of the appropriate type.